TheNexusCity/TheNexus/README.md

 # The Nexus

-An open source, hackable, community-driven and CC0 city for the open metaverse.
-Bring The Nexus to the places your people already are.
+The Nexus is an open source, community-driven, CC0 city for the open metaverse.

+- Bring The Nexus to the places your people already are
+- Fork it and modify it to fit your community
+- Build with us and be part of something that will exist forever for anyone to use

 [![License: CC0-1.0](https://licensebuttons.net/l/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)